NAVEEN171/TLE_assignment/README.md

 3. The scraper fetches YouTube video links for these contests
 4. Videos are sorted by view count to prioritize high-quality solutions
 5. Contest records are updated with the YouTube solution links
-6. This data is stored in `need_upload.json` before being committed to the database

 ## 🔍 Filtering System